LoyolaChicagoBooks/introcs-csharp/rst/lab-searching-arrays-lists-maps.rst

 a phrase from the famous Othello board game).

 Most of the algorithms we cover in introductory courses tend to be *polynomial* in nature.
-That is, the execution time can be expressed as a polynomial function of the size of the data size :math:`n`.
+That is, the execution time can be bounded by a polynomial function of the data size :math:`n`.
+A more accurate measure may also include a logarithm.
 Examples include but are not limited to:

 - :math:`O(1)` is constant time,